adgpt/CodeCritic-AI/README.md

 - Navigate to the desired file(s)
 - Click the "Edit" button (pencil icon)
 - Make your changes and commit them

-### Using GitHub Codespaces

-1. Navigate to the repository's main page
-2. Click the "Code" button
-3. Select the "Codespaces" tab
-4. Click "New codespace"
-5. Make changes in the Codespace environment
-6. Commit and push your changes

 ## Technology Stack